Install ChroGPS Dash Manually

 - Adds the

-g+rw) on the log files in/var/log/chrony. - Configures Chrony to log the data if it’s not enabled.
+chmod 770on the/var/log/chronydirectory andg+ron any existing log files inside it. - Configures Chrony to log the data if it’s not enabled.

 …So you will need to perform these tasks if you wish to install ChroGPS Dash manually.